 Steve Fenton puts it this way:

+There’s a reason we built Zenhub, and it relates to why we wrote this book.
 It’s not enough to instruct, hope, or pray engineers stay focused.
 As software-driven companies, everything – down to the tools we use – should reinforce our commitment to the software first.
-(This is why we created a tool, ZenHub, which brings the project management process inside GitHub.
-Not close to, not ”integrated with”, but inside.)
+This is why we created a tool that brings the project management and product roadmapping process inside GitHub.
+Not close to, not “integrated with”, but inside.

 Centralizing your team in one system carries other benefits, like: